Pierro55/Loop/README.md

 For more detailed information check out the instruction section.

-Feel free to join my Discord server for discussion and realtime updates: https://discord.gg/uEcjAfGHGe
+Feel free to join my Discord server for discussions and realtime updates: https://discord.gg/uEcjAfGHGe

 If you are planning to build this mod, I would really appreciate it if you could post your progress on my Discord channel :)